-Of course, not every American has a car, and not every American can afford whole foods (all puns definitely intended here).
+Of course, not every American has a car, and not every American can afford Whole Foods.
 But the difference is a matter of average convenience.
 The trucker is at a serious disadvantage compared to everyone else when it comes to carrying out even such a basic life activity as buying food from a grocery store.
 Most of the time it’s simply impossible.

 Speaking of Walmart, they’re about the only truck-friendly grocery chain in the entire country.
-Some of their locations offer semi-truck parking, but of those that do, most either force you to wedge-in between all the cars, medians, and light posts or they let you park in the back by the loading docks, forcing you to walk half a mile just to get in through the customer door.
-Sadly, most of their locations do not allow trucks at all.
+Some of their locations offer semi-truck parking, but of those that do, most either force truckers to wedge-in between all the cars, medians, and light posts or they let them park in the back by the loading docks, forcing them to walk half a mile just to get in through the customer door.
+Sadly, most Walmart locations do not allow trucks at all.
 At those locations big signs say, “NO TRUCKS ALLOWED.”
 Some truckers will disobey the signs and park there anyway, but it’s clear they’re not supposed to be there and could be ticketed and towed for trespassing.
 Walmart doesn’t sound so truck-friendly anymore, does it?
 The signs might as well read, “NO TRUCKERS ALLOWED.”